mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac_5/Settings/Hosts/General/index.md

    ![MAMP](/en/MAMP-PRO-Mac_5/Settings/Hosts/General/generalExtras.png)

 The Extras panel shows the name of the extra, how many installations are possible per document root, and the php language version and MySQL compatibility.
+MAMP PRO offers the following Extras.

 ---